The Minimum Description Length Principle for Pattern Mining: A Survey

 \emph{Huffman's algorithm} is an ingenious simple algorithm allowing to construct an optimal prefix-free code.
 Considering the example sequence \texttt{baeaecdaeeccbc} again, Huffman's algorithm would assign shorter codewords to the more frequent letters \texttt{a}, \texttt{c} and \texttt{e}, while ensuring that the prefix-free property is satisfied, allowing for instance to encode the sequence in just $31$ bits, as \qdone{example}

-\qdone{Prequential coding, two-part vs.\ one-part codes} Note that to use such a code, the alphabet and the associated probability distribution must be shared by the sender and the receiver.
-In order to transmit a sequence of symbols, a simple way to proceed is therefore to first transmit the information about the distribution, then to transmit the actual sequence using Shannon--Fano coding, resulting in a \textbf{\emph{two-part code}}.
+\qdone{Prequential coding, two-part vs.\ one-part codes} Note that to use such a code, the alphabet and the associated probability distribution must be shared by the sender and the receiver. \editrev{ADDED}{Indeed, it is not enough that the receiver is able to recover the transmitted codewords, the receiver must also know which symbol is represented by each codeword.} In order to transmit a sequence of symbols, a simple way to proceed is therefore to first transmit the information about the distribution, then to transmit the actual sequence using Shannon--Fano coding, resulting in a \textbf{\emph{two-part code}}.
 For example, we would first need to transmit the occurrence counts of the five letters, or equivalently their assigned codewords, according to some agreed protocol, before sending the actual encoded $31$-bit sequence.

 Relying on a sequential prediction, or \textbf{\emph{prequential}}, strategy provides an alternative for coding that does not require the probability distribution to be known a priori.
 Simply put, the idea is to start with some initial probability distribution over the alphabet, e.g.\ uniform, and at each step encode the next element using a prefix-free code based on the current distribution, then update the probability distribution to account for this occurrence.
 These predictive plug-in codes have useful properties.
 In particular, the total code length does not depend on the order in which the elements are encoded, and is within a constant factor of the optimal. \qdone{example}